 What resources does MPCSD use to make decisions about air quality and our response?

 MPCSD, along with all school districts in San Mateo County, uses two sources to track air quality: the Environmental Protection Agency’s (EPA) website, AirNow.gov, and Bay Area Air Quality Management District, BAAQMD.gov.
 With the advisement of the County Health Department, we use these sources because they are calibrated and regulated.
-Other popular websites are part of the “internet of things” and are not currently calibrated and regulated, resulting in readings upon which the district cannot solely rely when making decisions.
+Other popular websites are part of the "internet of things," which are not currently calibrated or regulated, resulting in readings upon which the district cannot solely rely when making decisions.
 This is not to say that sites such as these might not evolve into a reliable resource; it's simply to say that they are not currently the tools the district is at liberty to use.
 We encourage parents and community members to use AirNow and BAAQMD, as well.
 To help inform the district's response, MPCSD refers to the California Department of Education's Memo on Guidelines for Schools and Wildfire Smoke.

 At what point will MPCSD keep students indoors due to air quality concerns?